Volunteering in New Zealand: What Are Your Rights?

 Can you accept rewards?

 Sure you can receive other rewards, whether it’s an activity, a free T-shirt, a cake, a barbecue lunch or whatever you’re lucky enough to get.
-However, the reward should not be contingent to your work.
+However, the reward should not be contingent on your work.
 This means that it’s offered to you as “perk” rather than something you have to work for.
 For example, if you are told: “if you work an extra two hours then I will give you a meal” then it is considered as a reward for work and will be seen and treated under the New Zealand tax rules.
 Remember, if you volunteer for any rewards or gain then you will need a work visa.

 If you liked this article, then you might like…